 Note: Since ponding water is a potential problem for all flat roofs, we won’t be going in depth about it for every substrate.
 The flatter the roof, the higher the chance that water will find a low area and begins ponding.
 Standing water becomes a problem if it’s still there two days after the last rainfall.
 If you already have ponding water on your roof, reach out to your Regional Manager and they can connect you with one of our certified contractors!

 Roof Leaks on Single Ply and EPDM Membranes

 On a very aged system, you may also find scrim showing through.
-This is especially common on EPDM roofs and is typically caused by shrinkage.
-Shrinkage comes from the expansion and contraction of the substrate which can pull away from the flashings at curbs, parapet walls, and penetrations.
+Additionally, shrinkage comes from the expansion and contraction of the substrate, which can pull away from the flashings at curbs, parapet walls, and penetrations.
 Ultimately, these cracks will allow moisture in.

 Another concern with almost all flat roofs including TPO/PVC/EPDM is hail damage.
 PVC and TPO can withstand hailstone impact up to 1 ¾ inches in diameter.
 But, if you have an aged TPO/PVC membrane, even smaller hailstones could cause fractures.
 An EPDM roof in fairly good condition can withstand hailstones up to 2 ½” in diameter since it is a flexible thermoplastic membrane.
 No matter the membrane, however, be sure to inspect your roof for damage after every major hailstorm to ensure there are no punctures that could allow water into your building.